avac54765/groupfastpage/_posts/2022-10-24-ProjectWeek1Blog.md

  # Project Progress
 ## What's new?

+- reasearch new ideas and code from w3schools and put in blog
 - a new page on our fastpage for our project
 - a first attempt at creating a button for an email draft to pop up on user's screen